 Is a proclivity for cheating defined by personal values, opportunity or pressure?
 It’s probably a combination, but it’s important to reinforce the importance of fair play at an early age.
 My recollections of P.E. at school were of a world where winning was key.
 In more recent years, wider efforts have been made to promote sport for fun, particularly in a world of widening waistbands that needs everyone to get active.

 Whether we participate to compete or just for enjoyment, is there enough emphasis on playing the RIGHT way?
 I want my sporting idols to play fair because they think it’s right, not simply because they might get caught.

 There are ever-increasing numbers of stories about fairness in sport, from drugs to financial impropriety.
 Efforts are being made by governing bodies to address them and though the task is sizable, it will bring about improvements.

-But in Clean Sport Week (11-17 July), it’s important to remember that a desire to play sport in the right spirit is one that can, and should be encouraged and developed from an early age, at the very start of a child’s sporting journey.
+But it’s important to remember that a desire to play sport in the right spirit is one that can, and should be encouraged and developed from an early age, at the very start of a child’s sporting journey.